tomfariadev/construction_investment/readme.md

-### Construction Investment Dashboard (Japan)
+# Construction Investment Dashboard (Japan)
-Interactive data dashboard built with Python, Pandas, Plotly and Streamlit to analyze construction investment trends in Japan.
+Interactive data dashboard built with Python, Pandas, Plotly, and Streamlit to analyze long-term construction investment trends in Japan.

 ## Objective
-Understand how construction investment evolved over time and how resources are distributed between sectors, construction types, and public vs private participation.
+Understand how construction investment evolved over time and how financial resources are distributed between sectors, construction types, and public versus private participation.

 ## Key Insights Provided
-This dashboard answers:
+**This dashboard helps answer:**
 - Is the construction sector growing or shrinking?
 - Who invests more: Government or Private sector?
 - Is investment focused on residential or non-residential construction?